imanilchaudhari/yii2-rrssb/README.md

-Yii2 rrssb - A social share bar for Yii2.
+Yii2 rrssb - A social share bar widget for Yii2.
 =========================================
 This is a responsive social bar widget for Yii2 projects.